shaka-project/shaka-packager/README.md

-Media packaging SDK is intended for C++ programmers writing DASH packager application with common encryption support.
+Media packaging SDK intended for C++ programmers writing DASH packager applications with common encryption support, Widevine DRM support, Live, and Video-On-Demand.

 This document provides the information needed to create a DASH packager that is able to remux and encrypt a video into fragmented ISO BMFF format with common encryption (CENC) support.
 The DASH packaging API is also designed in such a way for easy extension to more source and destination formats.